winedarksea/AutoTS/extended_tutorial.md

 ```

 #### You can tailor the process in a few ways...
-The simplest thing is to increase the number of generations `max_generations=15`.
+The simplest way to improve accuracy is to increase the number of generations `max_generations=15`.
 Each generation tries new models, taking additional time but improving the accuracy.
 The nature of genetic algorithms, however, means there is no consistent improvement for each generation, and large number of generations will often only result in minimal performance gains.

 Another approach that may improve accuracy is to set `ensemble='all'`.
+Ensemble parameter expects a single string, and can for example be `'simple,dist'`, or `'horizontal'`.
 As this means storing more details of every model, this takes more time and memory.

 A handy parameter for when your data is expected to always be 0 or greater (such as unit sales) is to set `no_negatives=True`.
 This forces forecasts to be greater than or equal to 0.
 A similar function is `constraint=2.0`.
 What this does is prevent the forecast from leaving historic bounds set by the training data.
 In this example, the forecasts would not be allowed to go above `max(training data) + 2.0 * st.dev(training data)`, as well as the reverse on the minimum side.
 A constraint of `0` would constrain forecasts to historical mins and maxes.